thereisnotime/MobileQAHelper/README.md

 ### Description ###
 Simple GUI for scrcpy to help QA engineers control multiple different mobile devices from their Windows.

+* NOTICE: This is still a WIP.
+Few bugs need to be fixed before I upload the code.

 ### Features ###
 - Open interactive session to every connected Android device
 - View physical screen touches on the computer session of the device